The Narrabeen Lagoon Trail is a stunning 8.4 km circuit walk around an idyllic lake in Sydney’s Northern Beaches.

 4. Jamieson Park to South Creek (2.3 km)

-Jamieson Park is a 42.8ha reserve at the southern point of Narrabeen Lagoon.
-There is a large paid parking area, but this tends to fill up rather quickly during weekends.
+Jamieson Park is a 42.8-ha reserve at the southern point of Narrabeen Lagoon.
+There is a large paid car park, but it tends to fill up quickly on the weekends.

 With its sheltered waters and scenic surroundings, Narrabeen Lagoon is the perfect place to try out a bit of water sports action.